-Custom tasks (work items) are tasks that you can customize and reuse across multiple business processes or across all projects in Business Central.
+Custom tasks (work items) are tasks that can run custom logic.
+You can customize and reuse custom tasks across multiple business processes or across all projects in Business Central.
+You can also add custom elements in the designer palette, including name, icon, sub-category, input and output parameters, and documentation.
 Red Hat Process Automation Manager provides a set of custom tasks within the custom task repository in Business Central.
 You can enable or disable the default custom tasks and upload custom tasks into Business Central to implement the tasks in the relevant processes.

 Red Hat Process Automation Manager includes a limited set of supported custom tasks.
 Custom tasks that are not included in Red Hat Process Automation Manager are not supported.